younissk/embed2image-contrastive-retrieval/README.md

 with `RUN_NAME=my-run make train-baseline ...` if you prefer.
 W&B logging is enabled automatically and defaults to the `embed2image` project; change it via `WANDB_PROJECT` (or `--wandb-project` in `TRAIN_ARGS`).
 Supply `WANDB_ENTITY` /`--wandb-entity` if you want the run to land in a specific team/org.
+After training finishes the newest checkpoint is automatically evaluated (see below).

 Add or override any option via `TRAIN_ARGS`, e.g.